ssrl-px/interceptor/README.md

 The Interceptor is a suite of programs used to provide real-time analysis of x-ray diffraction data as it’s collected at a beamline facility.
 Originally intended to support serial crystallography experiment, the Interceptor is now seen as applicable to a growing variety of use cases.

-The interceptor is composed of the following modules:
+The Interceptor is composed of the following modules:

 1. *Splitter* - a C++ program that accepts a ZeroMQ stream from the detector, writes the raw image data to an HDF5 file, and forwards the ZeroMQ stream to the processing modules
 2. *ZMQ Connector* - a Python program that opens a ZeroMQ socket connection to the specified URL.
 There are two types of Connectors:
   -*ZMQ Reader* - uses request-reply protocol to request a single image (in multipart format) from the Splitter, and processes it using DIALS algorithms; tabulates results and pushes the JSON-formatted dictionary to the
   -*ZMQ Collector* - uses push-pull protocol to pull a single result string from the Reader.
-Depending on settings, will print information to stdout and/or forward a specially formatted result string to either DHS or the stand-alone Interceptor GUI for display
+Depending on settings, will print information to stdout and/or forward a specially formatted result string to either beamline control software or the stand-alone Interceptor GUI for display
 3. *FastProcessor* - a subclass of the DIALS Stills Processor (for now) that can process an image partially or fully and report its results.
 Instantiated once for every ZMQ Reader.
 4. *Interceptor GUI* - A user-friendly front end that allows users and/or staff to monitor the processing results.
 Currently, the idea is that it’ll be used if BluIce is not used for the purpose.
-Perhaps could be set up to monitor runs independently.
+Whether to enable the Interceptor GUI to be used independently of BluIce is under discussion.
+(It depends on whether the GUI will contain additional features of interest to users or staff.)

 ## Process Launch